 Child Care Health Alert - Wildfire Smoke

-Certain parts of Snohomish County are currently experiencing smoke that is within the unhealthy for sensitive groups or unhealthy for all ranges.
+Parts of Snohomish County continue to experience smoke that is within the unhealthy for sensitive groups or unhealthy for all ranges.

 For more information and resources on wildfire smoke in Snohomish County, please visit www.snoco.org/smoke.
 For more information about wildfire smoke, visit Washington State Department of Health - Smoke from Fires page.